natanael127/easy-bible-format/README.md

     - books (list):
         - name (string): Name of the book according to the current translation
         - abbreviation (string): Name of the book according to the current translation
-        - ufsm_id (string): Identifier according to the [UFSM book identifier](https://ubsicap.github.io/usfm/v3.0.2/identification/books.html)
+        - ufsm_id (string): Identifier according to the [USFM book identifier](https://ubsicap.github.io/usfm/v3.0.2/identification/books.html)
         - chapters (list): List of chapters already in the correct display order
             - comments (string): Comments about the chapter at all
             - verses (list): List of verses already in the correct display order